Trump Visits Dayton and El Paso Amid Calls for Gun Control

 “He’s not tolerating violence, he’s inciting racism and violence in this country,” former Texas representative and Democratic presidential candidate Beto O’Rourke said.

+“I declined the invitation to accompany the President because I refuse to be an accessory to his visit.
+I refuse to join without a true dialogue about the pain his racist and hateful words and actions have caused our community and this country,” Escboar wrote.

+Before departing for Dayton, Trump also addressed Whaley’s claim that his team did not call her to notify her about his visit, saying that he had “one very nice conversation” with the mayor.
+The President said that he felt that his critics were trying to win “political points.”

-On Wednesday, Trump brushed off the criticism.
-He noted that some of his critics are “very low in the polls” and argued that he would like to “stay out of the political fray.”
+Trump brushed off the criticism, noting that some of his critics are “very low in the polls” and argued that he would like to “stay out of the political fray.”

 “These are people that are looking for political gain.
 I don’t think they’re getting it.
 And, as much as possible, I’ve tried to stay out of that,” Trump said.